stitchdata/docs/_replication/replication-frequency.md

 To use anchor scheduling, you'll need to:

 - **Select a Replication Frequency** greater than an hour.
 One hour is the minimum frequency required to use anchor scheduling, as using an anchor time with a frequency less than an hour won't affect an integration's replication schedule.
 - **Define an Anchor Time**.
 An Anchor Time is the time that the Replication Frequency is "anchored" to, which Stitch will use to create a replication schedule.
-Anchor times are available in half hour increments.
+Anchor times are available in half hour increments. **Selecting an Anchor Time is only required when using anchor scheduling.**

 ### Job scheduling and anchor times